umairmanzoor1143/GratiJar/README.md

      - Root Directory: ./
      - Build Command: (leave empty)
      - Output Directory: (leave empty)
-   - Add Environment Variable:
-     - Name: `OPENAI_API_KEY`
-     - Value: Your OpenAI API key from step 3
    - Click "Deploy"

-5. **Your app is now live!**
+4. **Your app is now live!**
    - Vercel will give you a URL to access your app
-   - The OpenAI API key is securely stored and not exposed in the client-side code

 ## Local Development

 To run this project locally:

 1. Clone the repository
-2. Copy `.env.example` to `.env` and add your OpenAI API key
-3. Serve the files with a local server (e.g., using Live Server extension in VS Code)
+2. Serve the files with a local server (e.g., using Live Server extension in VS Code)

 ## Security

-- The app uses Vercel Serverless Functions to keep your OpenAI API key secure
+- The app is a pure static site with no server-side components
+- All data is stored locally in the browser
-- API calls are made from the server side, not the client
+- No external API calls are made
-- The key is stored as an environment variable in Vercel
-- A fallback system ensures the app works even if the API call fails